Nicolas Sarkozy overheard calling Benjamin Netanyahu 'a liar' at G-20 summit

 Ronald Reagan on Russia

-While Chretien's remarks did not prompt an attack on Ottawa, a joke by U.S. President Ronald Reagan at the height of the Cold War could have had much more serious implications.
+A throwaway joke by President Ronald Reagan at the height of the Cold War could have had serious implications.

 “My fellow Americans, I’m pleased to tell you today that I have signed legislation that will outlaw Russia forever.